hdrie/xp-benchmark-tool/README.md

 - Configurable Powershell script
 - Launch series of X-Plane built-in benchmarks using command line arguments
 - Read system configuration info
-- write structured results to .csv
+- Planned feature: write structured results to .csv

 ## Notes
 - Running PS scripts may be blocked by default.
 For changing the execution policy see https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3